wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **M:**&ensp;They are all strung on the basic idea ‘I am the body’.
 But even this is a mental state and does not last.
 It comes and goes like all other states.
-The illusion of beïng the body–mind is there only because it is not investigated.
+The illusion of being the body–mind is there only because it is not investigated.
 Non-investigation is the thread on which all the states of mind are strung.
 It is like darkness in a closed room.
 It is there — apparently.
 But when the room is opened, where does it go?
 It goes nowhere, because it was